sahilcool-nsut/MongoDB-Stack-Tracing-Tool/stackReport/README-StackReport.md

 # Eu-Stack Report Web Utility
 ./stackReport

-This is a tool to provide individual stack reports, particularly aimed for analyzing Running MongoDB servers.
+This is a tool to provide individual stack reports, particularly aimed for analyzing stack traces of Running MongoDB servers.

 It sets up a flask server which prompts to upload the necessary files, which are
- - **Single iteration of eu-stack**
+ - **Single iteration of eu-stack**  (Required)
  > Sample Command
  >
- > sudo eu-stack -p PID > stack>txt
+ > sudo eu-stack -p PID > stack.txt
- - **Single iteration of top command**
+ - **Single iteration of top command**  (Optional)
  > Sample Command
  >
  > top -H -bn1 -w512 | grep "conn" > topH.txt